 You can add a custom email address and name to your event.

 - Custom email address: Emails sent for this event will come from this address once the DNS is registered.

 - Custom email name: Emails sent for this event will come with this name once the DNS is registered.

 To add a reply-to email to your event, press Edit and add the desired email in the Reply-to email field.
 Press End to save the changes.

-In the upper left of the page, you should see a button to send push notifications to all attendees at the same time.
-This function is only available outside of Edit mode.
+In the upper left of the page, you should see a button to send push notifications to all attendees simultaneously.
+This function is only available if you are not on the Edit mode.

 You can also schedule the message to be sent at a certain time and date.
 To learn more about message scheduling, click here.

 InEvent offers a full report on your event that centralizes information from multiple event modules.
 This spreadsheet contains:

 - The list of all attendees and their details